 Some theories suggest that cats sit in a circle to give themselves a sense of security.
 Perhaps they feel it is a territory they can protect.
 Another theory puts forward that if humans pay a great deal of attention to the circle, cats feel the need to discover what’s so fascinating about it.
 Perhaps it’s simply because cats like enclosed spaces.

-We tested it with our own cats (our ginger tabby didn’t want to participate in the photoshoot) and used a very small circle to see how they’d respond…they competed entry into the coveted circular real estate!
+We tested it with two of our own cats using a very small circle to see how they’d respond…they competed with each other for entry into that coveted circular space of real estate!

 No matter what the theory, cats are drawn to sitting in circles.
-We’ve tried it with all our cats and it worked.
 In fact, our tabby got downright annoyed when we took him out of his circle.
-If you follow Reddit, you may have seen a wave of social postings called “Trick Your Cat With A Circle.”
-Cat owners have used everything from masking tape, to hoola hoops, paper cups and even bananas (all arranged in a circle) to trap their cats.
+Fellow cat owners have used everything from masking tape, to hoola hoops, paper cups and even bananas (all arranged in a circle) to trap their cats.
+Hope you try it.